awsdocs/amazon-kendra-developer-guide/doc_source/getting-started-confluence.md

 # Getting started with a Confluence data source \(Console\)<a name="getting-started-confluence"></a>

-You can use the Amazon Kendra console to get started using a Confluence data store\.
+You can use the Amazon Kendra console to get started using a Confluence instance\.
 When you use the console you specify the connection information you need to index the contents of a Confluence instance\.
 For more information, see [Using a Confluence data source](data-source-confluence.md)\.

 Use the following procedure to create a basic Confluence data source using the default configuration\.
+The procedure assumes
++ You have an administrator account on the Confluence instance\.
++ You have a password for the account on a Confluence server instance or an API token for the account on a Confluence cloud instance\.
-The procedure assumes you created an index following the steps in step 1 of [Getting started with an S3 bucket \(Console\)](gs-console.md)\.
++ You created an index following the steps in step 1 of [Getting started with an S3 bucket \(Console\)](gs-console.md)\.

 **To create a Confluence data source using the Amazon Kendra console**